I am a Mdewakanton Dakota rights activist with several

 Harry Flynn of the Archdiocese of Minneapolis and Saint Paul want the owner of

-"Wahkon Inn" to quit demeaning the real meaning of not only Wahkon, Minnesota's
+"Wahkon Inn" to quit demeaning the real meaning of Wahkon, Minnesota's

-only way to do so, is for her to change the offensive and derogatory name of her bar and liquor store.
+only way to do so, is for the owner of this bar and liquor store to change the bar and liquor store's offensive and derogatory name.

 On October 16, 2001, I received the following letter from Archbishop Harry Flynn.
 In this letter